-A video shows the decapitated head of a poisonous wolf eel biting down on a can of coca-cola.
+A video shows the decapitated head of a marine creature biting down on a can of Coca-Cola.

 In October 2019, an animated GIF purportedly showing the decapitated head of a wolf eel biting down on a can of Coca-Cola was shared to the “WTF” section of Reddit under the title “the head of a Wolf Eel can still bite and poison you after it’s been decapitated”:

 This is a genuine piece of footage.
 However, the title of this post contains at least one error: The wolf eel is not poisonous or venomous.
 Furthermore, the wolf eel isn’t an actual “eel.”
 The wolf eel (Anarrhichthys ocellatus) is a species of wolffish that lives in the North Pacific Ocean.
 The Seattle Aquarium explains: